fakedrtom/SVAFotate/README.md

                         below that value (must be between 0 and 1.0).
 ```

+The opposite of the `-c` option is availble with the `-u` option.
+This will identify
+"unique" regions within a given SV from the input VCF that are defined as sharing no overlap
+with any of the SVs of the same SVTYPE in the BED file.
+This option will create an additional
+output file named `unique.bed` which will list the coordinates of these unique regions.
+The
+following figure illustrates how these regions are determined in a variety of matching SV
+scenarios.

 ![max_af](https://github.com/fakedrtom/SVAFotate/blob/master/images/SV_Uniq_example_fig.png)

+Additionally, the `-u` option will also add the `SV_Uniq` annotation to the VCF which represents
+the number of unique regions found within a given SV from the input VCF.

 ```
   -l SV SIZE LIMIT, --lim SV SIZE LIMIT